 The region of the South Hebron Hills is in Area C of the West Bank, under full Israeli control.
 Israel’s policy there threatens the continued existence of some thirty Palestinian villages.
-The region, also known as Masafer Yatta ("Greater Yatta," namely the villages surrounding the city of Yatta), is home to approximately 4,000 people most of whom earn their living as farmers and shepherds.
+The region, part of which is also known as Masafer Yatta ("Greater Yatta," namely the villages surrounding the city of Yatta), is home to approximately 4,000 people most of whom earn their living as farmers and shepherds.

 Israel's Policy: Preventing Palestinian Construction in Area C